 They start out by showing great eagerness by announcing they have applied before.
 Without a cover letter, this candidate could appear that they are just constantly applying to EA roles, not taking note of which companies they are applying to.
 Instead, they show that they are deliberate and persistent—excellent!

-They show interest and expertise for the healthcare industry—an industry we work closely with.
+They show interest and expertise in the healthcare industry—an industry we work closely with.
 This suggests they have specialized knowledge and will likely find our work compelling.

 The closing paragraph reiterates specific interest in the company and the role (instead of stating something dry and generic).